 Operator learning has been successfully applied to several fields of science, including learning neural integro-differential equations \cite{NIDE}, integral operators \cites{ANIE_NAT,ANIE}, quantum state tomography \cite{torlai2018neural}, quantum circuit learning \cite{mitarai2018quantum}, control theory \cite{Hwang_Lee_Shin_Hwang_2022}, partial differential equations \cite{PINN_NOperator}, and holographic quantum chromodynamics \cite{hashimoto2021neural} to mention but a few.

-Transformers, \cite{vaswani2017attention}, at their core, have emerged as a powerful tool in natural language processing, and they have more recently been employed for addressing problems in operator learning, including dynamical systems.
+Transformers, \cite{vaswani2017attention}, have emerged as a powerful tool in natural language processing, and they have more recently been employed for addressing problems in operator learning, including dynamical systems.
 Previous research has explored their use in integral equations \cite{ANIE_NAT,ANIE}, inverse problems \cite{guo2023transformer}, fluid flows \cite{geneva2022transformers}, PDEs \cite{cao2021choose} among others.

+Recent theoretical work highlights the strong approximation capabilities of transformer architectures across a range of settings.
+In \cite{fang2022attention}, the authors showed that a variation of transformers attention mechanism, which includes free parameters, allows recovering of polynomials with zero error over a compact subset of a Euclidean space.
+This procedure has the drawback of potential exponential scaling of free parameters.
+It was shown in \cite{yun2019transformers}, that transformers can approximate sequence-to-sequence functions with respect to a suitable ``average'' error.
+The case of approximating sequence-to-sequence functions with some smoothness, and with infinite dimensional inputs was studied in \cite{takakura2023approximation}, where learnable positional encoding was employed.
+More recently, in \cite{jiao2025approximation}, these works have been further extended to show that sequence-to-sequence functions with H\"older and Sobolev regularity can be approximated in the $L^p$ norm.

-Recent studies have explored the approximation of operators using transformers, with a particular focus on analyzing the associated error bounds.
+Recent studies have explored the application of transformers to operator modeling.